Ngorongoro Crater Conservation Area

 • Once part of the Serengeti National Park, the Ngorongoro Crater Conservation Area now encompasses a huge expanse of grassy plains on the southern side of the Serengeti Plain – including the Ngorongoro Highlands, a range of largely extinct ancient volcanoes on the west side of the Great Rift Valley.

-• The crater formed its own ecosystem thanks to its enclosed nature – the Lerai Forest comprises yellow fever trees (part of the acacia family) while the Gorigor Swamp and Ngoitokitok Springs provide the perfect habitat for hippos.
+• Over millions of years the crater formed its own ecosystem thanks to its enclosed nature – the Lerai Forest comprises fever trees and the Gorigor Swamp and Ngoitokitok Springs provide the perfect habitat for hippos.

 Did you know?